avrumnoor/fyrechat/README.md

 # 🔥 FyreChat

-A retro-inspired, Firebase-powered chatroom app built with **React** and styled to resemble the nostalgic aesthetics of late 90s/early 2000s tech — featuring skeuomorphic UI elements and neon green terminal fonts. ✨
+A retro-inspired, Firebase-powered chatroom app built with **React** and styled to resemble the nostalgic aesthetics of late 90s/early 2000s tech — featuring retro-futuristic UI elements and neon green terminal fonts. ✨

 ![Screenshot](screenshot.png) <!-- Add a screenshot of your app in the repo -->